Card game: Playing cards

 The best-known deck internationally is the English pattern of the 52-card French deck, also called the International or Anglo-American pattern, used for such games as poker and contract bridge.
 It contains one card for each unique combination of thirteen ranks and the four French suits spades, hearts, diamonds, and clubs.
 The ranks (from highest to lowest in bridge and poker) are ace, king, queen, jack (or knave), and the numbers from ten down to two (or deuce).
 The trump cards and knight cards from the French playing tarot are not included.

-Originally the term knave was more common than "jack"; the card had been called a jack as part of the terminology of All-Fours since the 17th century, but the word was considered vulgar.
+Originally the term knave was more common than "jack"; the card had been called a jack as part of the terminology of all-fours since the 17th century, but the word was considered vulgar.
 (Note the exclamation by Estella in Charles Dickens's novel Great Expectations: "He calls the knaves, Jacks, this boy!")
 However, because the card abbreviation for knave ("Kn") was so close to that of the king, it was very easy to confuse them, especially after suits and rankings were moved to the corners of the card in order to enable people to fan them in one hand and still see all the values.
 (The earliest known deck to place suits and rankings in the corner of the card is from 1693, but these cards did not become common until after 1864 when Hart reintroduced them along with the knave-to-jack change.)
 However, books of card games published in the third quarter of the 19th century evidently still referred to the "knave", and the term with this definition is still recognized in the United Kingdom.

 In the 17th century, a French, five-trick, gambling game called Bête became popular and spread to Germany, where it was called La Bete and England where it was named Beast.
 It was a derivative of Triomphe and was the first card game in history to introduce the concept of bidding.

 Chinese handmade mother-of-pearl gaming counters were used in scoring and bidding of card games in the West during the approximate period of 1700–1840.
 The gaming counters would bear an engraving such as a coat of arms or a monogram to identify a family or individual.
 Many of the gaming counters also depict Chinese scenes, flowers or animals.
-Queen Charlotte, wife of George III, is one prominent British individual who is known to have played with the Chinese gaming counters.
+Queen Charlotte is one prominent British individual who is known to have played with the Chinese gaming counters.
 Card games such as Ombre, Quadrille and Pope Joan were popular at the time and required counters for scoring.
 The production of counters declined after Whist, with its different scoring method, became the most popular card game in the West.

 Based on the association of card games and gambling, Pope Benedict XIV banned card games on October 17, 1750.